-To help control the possible spread of communicable diseases, school personnel shall follow the District's exposure control plan when dealing with any bloodborne, foodborne, and airborne pathogens exposures.
+To help control the possible spread of communicable diseases, school personnel shall follow the District's exposure control plan when dealing with any blood borne, foodborne, and airborne pathogens exposures.
 Standard precautions shall be followed relating to the handling, disposal, and cleanup of blood and other potentially infectious materials such as all body fluids, secretions and excretions (except sweat).

-In accordance with 4.57-IMMUNIZATIONS, the District shall maintain a copy of each student's immunization record and a list of individuals with exemptions from immunization which shall be education records as defined in policy 4.13.
+In accordance with 4.57 - IMMUNIZATIONS, The District shall maintain a copy of each student's immunization record and a list of individuals with exemptions from immunization which shall be education records as defined in policy 4.13.
 That policy provides that an education record may be disclosed to appropriate parties in connection with an emergency if knowledge of the information is necessary to protect the health or safety of the student or other individuals.

 A student enrolled in the District who has an immunization exemption may be removed from school at the discretion of the Arkansas Department of Health during an outbreak of the disease for which the student is not vaccinated.
-The student may not return to school until the outbreak has been resolved and the student's return to school is approved by the Arkansas Department of Health.
+The student may not return to the school until the outbreak has been resolved and the student's return to school is approved by the Arkansas Department of Health.

 The parents or legal guardians of students found to have live human host parasites that are transmittable in a school environment will be asked to pick their child up at the end of the school day.
 The parents or legal guardians will be given information concerning the eradication and control of human host parasites.
 A student may be readmitted after the school nurse or designee has determined the student no longer has live human host parasites that are transmittable in a school environment.
+Each school may conduct screenings of students for human host parasites that are transmittable in a school environment.
 Each school may conduct screenings of students for human host parasites that are transmittable in a school environment as needed.
 The screenings shall be conducted in a manner that respects the privacy and confidentiality of each student.

-Cross References: 4.2-ENTRANCE REQUIREMENTS

-4.13-PRIVACY OF STUDENTS' RECORDS/ DIRECTORY
+Cross References: 4.2-ENTRANCE REQUIREMENTS 4.7 ABSENCES 4.13-PRIVACY OF STUDENTS' RECORDS/ DIRECTORY INFORMATION 4.57 IMMUNIZATIONS